miguelperezcolom/mateu/README.md

 So, you define your whole application by using plain java clases.
 From the application structure and menus to any UI custom component.

-Just plain old KISS (keep it simple, stupid).
+It can't be easier.
 I hope you like it ;)

 ## Read the user manual